infliximab-dyyb 120 mg/mL subcutaneous syringe kit

 Uses

-Depending on your brand, this medication is used to treat certain bowel diseases (Crohn's disease, ulcerative colitis) or a certain type of arthritis (rheumatoid arthritis).
+This medication is used to treat certain bowel diseases (Crohn's disease, ulcerative colitis).
+Some brands may also be used to treat a certain type of arthritis (rheumatoid arthritis).
 In these conditions, the body's defense system (immune system) attacks healthy tissues.
 Infliximab works by blocking the actions of a certain natural substance (tumor necrosis factor alpha) in the body.
 This helps to decrease swelling (inflammation) and weaken your immune system, which slows or stops the damage from the disease.

 This monograph is about the following infliximab products: infliximab, infliximab-dyyb.